samuelpmishLLNL/samuelpmishLLNL.github.io/_math/coffee_cup_vibrations_2D.md

 ---
 layout: page
-title: "FEA from Scratch: Coffee Mug Vibrations"
+title: "FEA: Coffee Mug Vibrations"
 image: mug_thumbnail.gif
-description: blah blah
+description: What sound does a coffee mug make when you tap it with a spoon?
+In this post, we write a small 2D finite element code in Mathematica to simulate a coffee cup vibrating.
 ---

 There is a great video on numberphile's youtube channel, where Tadashi Tokieda observes an interesting phenomenon: if you tap the rim of a coffee mug with a spoon, you get slightly different pitches, depending on where you tap.
 He gives a beautiful explanation on why this occurs, and how to understand it intuitively.
 If you haven't seen this video already, please go watch it!